willosagiede-dev/peakstone-infra/README.md

 Notes
 - If a localhost port is taken, edit infra/docker-compose.local.yml and change the left-hand port.
 - For production/Dokploy, don’t use the local override.
 Use the main compose (and optional pinned override) with Traefik.

+## Production Postgres Image (GHCR)

+Build and publish your custom Postgres image to GHCR so Dokploy pulls it instead of building on the server.

+1) Enable GitHub Packages for the repo
+- Ensure Actions has packages: write permissions (this workflow sets it).

+2) Build via GitHub Actions
+- Trigger the workflow manually (Actions → Build Postgres Image → Run) or push changes under `infra/postgres/`.
+- The workflow publishes:
+  - ghcr.io/<OWNER>/peakstone-postgres:17.6-exts
+  - ghcr.io/<OWNER>/peakstone-postgres:latest

+3) Configure Dokploy to use the image
+- Set `POSTGRES_IMAGE` in `infra/.env` (or Dokploy’s env UI) to your GHCR image, e.g.:
+  - POSTGRES_IMAGE=ghcr.io/<OWNER>/peakstone-postgres:17.6-exts
+- Make sure Dokploy can pull from GHCR (public is easiest).
+For private images, add registry credentials in Dokploy.

+4) Deploy
+- In Dokploy, point to `infra/docker-compose.yml` (and optional pinned override).
+- Deploy; the server will pull your prebuilt Postgres image.